Sometimes it's not easy finding hotels for truckers, let alone saving money on accommodations.

-How many times as professional truck drivers have we seen signs like the one shown at right, which declares "No Trucks or Trailers"?
+How many times as professional truck drivers have we seen signs like the one shown below, which declares "No Trucks or Trailers"?

 We will describe our experience in trying to find them where we've needed them and also tell you how to save money when staying there.

 Some professional drivers need to stay overnight in a hotel or motel because the trucks they're driving don't have sleeper berths in them.